-(5) Some of the multiple-choice questions may be questions that have been used by me in a previous semester, but which have remained unreleased.
+(4) At least some of the multiple-choice questions may be questions that have been used by me in a previous semester, but which have remained unreleased.
+Some questions may be closely patterned off of, although not exactly the same as, released questions from the Multistate Bar Examination.